 Probation in Texas is one of the two forms of “community supervision” authorized by law.
 Community supervision consists of programs, sanctions, and conditions set forth by a court that a person has to meet as an alternative to jail or prison.
 Community supervision (formerly called adult probation) may be ordered for misdemeanor or felony offenses and is generally imposed in lieu of a jail or prison sentence.

 A person receives probation or is placed on community supervision in Texas after a plea of guilty and a finding of guilt and the person is ordered to comply with the conditions of community supervision instead of receiving a jail or prison sentence.
-A Fort Worth probation lawyer could help.
+A Texas probation lawyer could help.
 Our team of attorneys could further explain this process and work to get you the best possible outcome under the circumstances.

 A misdemeanor punishable by jail can be probated for up to two years.
 A felony can generally be probated for up to ten years.